DoSomething/forge/README.md

 **DoSomething.org's default theme, but not terrible.
 This is the bleeding-edge "style guide".** This theme should be used as a basis for constructing application-specific templates across our web properties.
 See the included HTML files for implementation details.

+If you're in the office, you can access the styleguide at [styleguide.dosomething.org](http://styleguide.dosomething.org/).

-You can run the styleguide on your local machine!
+You can also run the styleguide on your local machine!
 Here's the steps:

   1. Clone this repository.
   2. Run `bundle install` to configure dependencies.